 The only reason to get this card over others that offer a Priority Pass is its Fourth Night benefit.
 That gets you your fourth night free at any hotel you book via the Citi travel concierge.
 They have access to the same low rates you’d see on a hotel’s own website, so you’re not paying an inflated rate to get the free night.
 You have access to two complimentary Fourth Night benefits per calendar year.

 The information related to the Citi Prestige® Credit Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply.

 How do lounges stack up?

-This is a network of hundreds of lounges around the world run by airlines and independent operators, mostly outside the U.S., or in the international terminals of U.S. airports.
-The lounges range from spartan glorified waiting rooms to full featured lounges with spas like the Air France Lounge at JFK, and while there are several U.S. locations, they tend to be either inconvenient to domestic terminals or very crowded because so many people now have credit cards with Priority Pass access.
+This is a network of more than 1,300 lounges around the world run by airlines and independent operators, mostly outside the U.S., or in the international terminals of U.S. airports.
+The lounges range from spartan, glorified waiting rooms to full-featured lounges with spas like the Air France Lounge at JFK, and while there are several U.S. locations, they tend to be either inconvenient to domestic terminals or very crowded because so many people now have credit cards with Priority Pass access.

 Things to consider